The Tatting Connection was established in Tempe, Arizona in 1994.

 In 1999 I started making jewelry.
 I love working with wire and Swarovski crystal.
 My studio set up is nearly finished and I’m anxious to get back to the metalwork I enjoy, but for now, I mostly do wirework, beading and stringing.
 I like to make jewelry that can be worn every day without feeling over dressed.
 Jewelry for special occasions is nice, but I like to be able to wear pretty things every day!

 In 2016 I realized another dream and got a Belgian Tervuren puppy.
-I though I wanted a dog maybe between 1 and 3 years old, a Tervuren rescue perhaps, who would have the basic training already there but still young enough to do agility, obedience and whatever else we decided to do.
+I thought I wanted a dog maybe between 1 and 3 years old, a Tervuren rescue perhaps, who would have the basic training already there but still young enough to do agility, obedience and whatever else we decided to do.
 But, of course, when I saw the puppies I fell in love and decided that taking on the initial training was worth having a fluff ball of a puppy around the house.
 The cats thought otherwise, but eventually they came around to at least tolerate him.
 Vivant et Lisse Infinite Blessings “Finn” joined the household in January 2016.
 He’s a smart little guy, not so little anymore actually.
-He has his CGCA, 5 points toward his Championship (conformation showing), his RATM title, his Bronze Crazy 8’s barn hunt title, and we are starting to work on competitive obedience and rally, and he’s not even 2 years old yet!
-Eventually he’ll have his own page here.
+He has his CGCA, his Championship (conformation showing), his RATCHX title, his Platinum Bronze Crazy 8’s barn hunt title, a Farm Dog Certification, his Trick Dog Intermediate title and a Rally Intermediate title!
+Check out his page under Dog Stuff.

 When I have time for other hobbies, I like to sew, cross-stitch, read (Dick Francis, C.S.
 Lewis, J.R.R.
 Tolkien are some of my favorites) and write fiction and devotionals.
 Photography is also one of my loves, especially taking photos on our trail rides in South Mountain, San Tans and wherever else I can get with my horse.
 Check out the Other Fun Stuff page for some of my other DIY projects.